 Controller means the party that determines the purposes and means for processing a specific type or set of Data.

-Data means all data that is generated, collected, used and/or transmitted between the Aeris Platform, your Data Facilities, any Device and, as applicable, any Service Provider in connection with operation of Your Application.
+Data means all data that is generated, collected, used and/or transmitted between the Aeris Platform, your Data Facilities, any Device and, as applicable, any Service Provider in connection with operation of a Customer Application.
 Data is further subcategorized as described below:

 Account Data means information about a customer necessary to establish and maintain an account with us, including the name of the contracting entity, the Aeris Services selected, account number, contact information (name, address, email address and mobile phone number for each of your authorized users) and the like.
 Account Data also includes information about activity in your account, including billing and payment data, Device usage or activity information, actions taken with respect to the account, use of support services, and the like.

-Application Data means the contents of all data, SMS or voice traffic transmitted to or from your Devices or resulting from any processing of such data, SMS or voice traffic by Your Applications.
+Application Data means the contents of all data, SMS or voice traffic transmitted to or from Customer Devices or resulting from any processing of such data, SMS or voice traffic by Customer Applications.

-Device Data means static data about any Device or associated equipment that uses Aeris Services, including information for purposes of identifying the Device, such as model or serial number, identification number, IMSI, MSISDN or ICCID associated with any Device or any SIM Card installed in a Device.
+Device Data means static data about any Device or associated equipment that uses Aeris Services, including information for purposes of identifying the Device, such as model or serial number or other Number associated with any Device or any SIM Card installed in a Device.

-End User Data means any Personal Data about an End User of a Device or of Your Application, including name, address (physical and email), telephone number(s), and other information that is specific and identifiable to an End User.
+End User Data means any Personal Data about an End User of a Device or of a Customer Application, including name, address (physical and email), telephone number(s), and other information that is specific and identifiable to an End User.

-Event Data means data generated by or relating to a Device or associated equipment, such as a vehicle, where such data is generated dynamically in the course of operation of the Aeris Services, including Location Data, events recorded, error codes used in Your Application, or information about the Device or associated equipment collected for use in Your Application.
+Event Data means data generated by or relating to a Device or associated equipment, such as a vehicle, where such data is generated dynamically in the course of operation of the Aeris Services, including Location Data, events recorded, error codes used in a Customer Application, or information about the Device or associated equipment collected for use in a Customer Application.

-Location Data means both Wireless Data available from a Carrier or other wireless network Service Provider that indicates a specific or approximate location based on usage of wireless networks or, where applicable, GPS data available from a Device that indicates the location of a Device at a given time.
+Location Data means both Wireless Data available from a Wireless Provider or other wireless network Service Provider that indicates a specific or approximate location based on usage of wireless networks or, where applicable, GPS data available from a Device that indicates the location of a Device at a given time.

 Service Data means all data that identifies the Aeris Services used by a Device, including the rate plan to which a Device is assigned, together with data generated dynamically in course of operation of the Aeris Services, including data about how the Aeris System Resources performed in recording Event Data or providing Aeris Services, Wireless Data, and information (other than Personal Data) that identifies a Device used to access Aeris Services.

-Wireless Data means originating and receiving Device ID, time stamp, type of transmission (voice, packet data, SMS and size/length), coordinates of delivery location, and identity of the Carrier or other Service Provider that carried the traffic.
+Wireless Data means originating and receiving Device ID, time stamp, type of transmission (voice, packet data, SMS and size/length), coordinates of delivery location, and identity of the Wireless Provider or other Service Provider that carried the traffic.

-Data Breach means an actual or reasonably suspected misuse, compromise, unauthorized access, use or acquisition (a) of any Personal Data or (b) of any other Data where such access could, in our reasonable opinion, result in a material adverse effect on you or your End Users or present a security vulnerability that could affect you or your End Users.
+Data Breach means an actual or reasonably suspected use or misuse, compromise, unauthorized access, or acquisition (a) of any Personal Data or (b) of any other Data where such actions could, in our reasonable opinion, result in a material adverse effect on you or your End Users or present a security vulnerability that could materially and adversely affect you or your End Users.